The Tenerife Rambla now called Rambla (de) Santa Cruz has become #1 on my list for outings.

 after you pass a solitary Chinese restaurant on you right on Avda. de

 This Tenerife Rambla has changed names more than any other road on the biggest Canary Island.
-By the way, it's totally unlike the famous Castro trail a Rambla of Los Realejos.
+By the way, it's totally unlike the famous Castro trail a coastal Rambla of Los Realejos.

 Please mind that the comment box below is meant to help others.
 In case you have a question or want to tell me something, kindly use this contact form.